Games lead the blockchain rush

 Transparent gambling and E-sports betting

-Blockchain technology not only creates trustless gambling, which the players are very enthusiastic about.
-Others have realized that blockchain technology has potential in the E-sports industry as well.
+Blockchain development technology not only creates trustless gambling, which the players are very enthusiastic about.
+Others have realized that blockchain development has potential in the E-sports industry as well.
 E-sports platforms like Firstblood and Unikrn led by the well-known billionaire entrepreneur Mark Cuban are using blockchain and tokens to facilitate transparent online E-sports betting.
 With the projected engaged viewership of 300 million people by 2020, who wouldn’t want to get into this business?

 Blockchain assets in games